Sophan Sophiaan

-Sophan Sophiaan (April 26, 1944 – May 17, 2008) was an Indonesian film actor and politician.
+Sophan Sophiaan (26 April 1944 – 17 May 2008) was an Indonesian film actor and politician.
 He was a member of the Indonesian Democratic Party of Struggle (PDIP).

+Early life

-Sophiaan was born in the city of Makassar, South Sulawesi, on April 26, 1944.
+Sophiaan was born in the city of Makassar, South Sulawesi, on 26 April 1944.
+His father was Indonesian politician and diplomat Manai Sophiaan and his grandfather was a former political prisoner called Paiso.
 His last appearance was in the 2008 film, Love, opposite his real life wife, Indonesian actress, Widyawati.

+Death

-Sophiaan was killed in a motorcycle accident in Sragen, Central Java, on May 17, 2008 at the age of 64.
+Sophiaan was killed in a motorcycle accident in Widodaren, Ngawi, on 17 May 2008, at the age of 64.
 He was participating in a motorcycle parade called "The Route of the National Awakening" to commemorate the 100th anniversary of National Awakening Day when the accident occurred.

-The parade, which began in Jakarta on April 12, 2008, was to make stops across Java in the cities of Rengas Dengklok, Cirebon, Pekalongan, Semarang, Rembang, Tuban and Surabaya, before ending in Monas, Jakarta, on May 20, 2008.
+The parade, which began in Jakarta on 12 April 2008, was to make stops across Java in the cities of Rengas Dengklok, Cirebon, Pekalongan, Semarang, Rembang, Tuban and Surabaya, before ending in Monas, Jakarta, on 20 May 2008.
 Sophiaan's accident occurred after he joined in the parade.

-He was riding his motorcycle when he struck a large hole in Sragen, near the town's border with Ngawi, East Java, at approximately 9:30 A.M.
+He was riding his motorcycle when he struck a large hole in Sragen, near the town's border with Ngawi, at approximately 9:30 A.M.
 He suffered internal injuries and a broken leg in the accident.
-Sophiaan died at Sragen Hospital at around 10 A.M. on May 17, 2008.
+Sophiaan died at Sragen Hospital at around 10 A.M. on 17 May 2008.

 Former President of Indonesia and chair of the PDIP, Megawati Sukarnoputri, issued a statement expressing condolences after the accident.
 Sophiaan and Megawati had become colleagues when she founded her PDIP political party.